bjornpagen/segflow/README.md

 Think "Infrastructure as Code", but for marketing automation.

+## FAQs

+**Q: How often do campaigns run?**
+A: Campaigns run in real-time.
+As soon as a user enters a segment, they start receiving the campaign.
+For `dynamic` campaigns, users exit immediately when they no longer match the segment criteria.

+**Q: How do you prevent duplicate sends?**
+A: Segflow tracks each user's progress through campaigns in its database.
+Users can only be at one step in a campaign at a time.

+**Q: What databases are supported?**
+A: Segflow uses MySQL to track its own state.
+Your application can use any database - you just need to send user events to Segflow via its API.

+**Q: What email providers are supported?**
+A: Currently Postmark and Amazon SES.
+Adding new providers is straightforward through the open-source codebase.

 ## 5-Minute Quick Start

 Let's build a simple winback campaign that emails users who haven't logged in recently, with exponential backoff between attempts.